CP-violating effects on gravitational waves in a complex singlet extension of the Standard Model with degenerate scalars: Electroweak phase transition

 where $T_C$ is the critical temperature at which the effective potential has two degenerate minima, and $v_C$ is the doublet Higgs VEV at $T_C$.
 The lower value primarily depends on saddle-point classical configuration called sphaleron~\cite{Manton:1983nd,Klinkhamer:1984di}.
 In the literature, the lower bound ``1" is commonly adopted as a rough criterion.
 As noted in Sec.~\ref{sec:model}, the current model must be extended to incorporate a new CPV.
 Even in such a case, the dynamics of EWPT and the lower value of Eq.~(\ref{sph}) would not be drastically changed if the new particles are fermions that are weakly coupled to $S$.
 Generally, the effects of the fermions appear at loop levels and thus subleading.

 To study EWPT, we use a one-loop effective potential

 where $\varphi, \varphi_{S}^r$, and $\varphi_{S}^i$ are the constant classical background fields of $H$, $\text{Re}S$, and $\text{Im}S$, respectively.
 The indicies $i$ represent $h_{1,2,3}$, $W$, $Z$, $t$, and $b$.
-The degrees of freedom of each particle $n_i$ are $n_{h_{123}}=1$, $n_W=6$, $n_Z=3$, and $n_t=n_b=-12$. $V_{\text{CW}}$ is the $\overline{\text{MS}}$-defined effective potential at zero temperature, while $I_{\text{B,F}}$ are the nonzero temperature counterparts, which are, respectively, given by~\cite{Coleman:1973jx,Jackiw:1974cv,Dolan:1973qd}
+The degrees of freedom of each particle $n_i$ are $n_{h_{123}}=1$, $n_{G^0}=1$, $n_{G^\pm}=2$, $n_W=6$, $n_Z=3$, and $n_t=n_b=-12$. $V_{\text{CW}}$ is the $\overline{\text{MS}}$-defined effective potential at zero temperature, while $I_{\text{B,F}}$ are the nonzero temperature counterparts, which are, respectively, given by~\cite{Coleman:1973jx,Jackiw:1974cv,Dolan:1973qd}

 Here $\bar{m_i}$ denote field-dependent masses of each particle $i$, $c_i=3/2$ for scalars and fermions while $c_i=5/6$ for gauge bosons, $I_B$ with the upper sign is the thermal function for bosons while $I_F$ with the lower one is that for fermions. $\bar{\mu}$ is a renormalization scale.
-In this work, we impose renormalization conditions such that the vacuum and scalar masses are not altered at the one-loop level, viz, on-shell-like scheme~\cite{Kirzhnits:1976ts}.
+In this work, we impose renormalization conditions such that the vacuum and scalar masses are not altered at the one-loop level, viz, on-shell-like scheme~\cite{Kirzhnits:1976ts}.\footnote{In this scheme, the NG contributions cause an infrared divergence, requiring a special treatment.
+In Ref.~\cite{Chiang:2018gsn}, it is found that their effects on EWPT are rather minor.
+We therefore exclude them in $V_{\text{eff}}$.}

-To discuss the strong first-order EWPT qualitatively, we expand $I_{B,F}$ in powers of $\bar{m}^2/T^2$ and retain $\mathcal{O}(T^2)$ term.
-Furthermore, we drop the zero-temperature one-loop corrections for simplicity.
+To discuss the strong first-order EWPT qualitatively, we expand $I_{B,F}$ in powers of $\bar{m}^2/T^2$ and retain $\mathcal{O}(T^2)$ term (see Appendix~\ref{app:fm} for details).\footnote{We do not include the $T\varphi^3$-like term here since (i) $T\varphi^3$ is not the main source of the first-order EWPT in this model and (ii) CP-violating effect that we are interested in this paper arises from the tree-level potential rather than the thermal potential.
+Therefore, retaining $\mathcal{O}(T^2)$ terms suffices for the qualitative study. } Furthermore, we drop the zero-temperature one-loop corrections for simplicity.
 We call this simplified potential the high-temperature (HT) potential, which takes the form \\ where

 with $g_2$, $g_1$, $y_t$, and $y_b$ being the $\text{SU}(2)_L$, $\text{U}(1)_Y$ gauge couplings, top, and bottom Yukawa couplings, respectively.
-As analytically shown using the CPC HT potential~\cite{Cho:2021itv}, when additional singlet fields are present, the doublet-singlet mixing in the tree-level potential could contribute to the first-order EWPT significantly.
+As analytically shown using the CPC HT potential~\cite{Cho:2021itv}, when additional singlet fields are present, the doublet-singlet mixing in the tree-level potential could contribute to the first-order EWPT significantly (for classification of first-order phase transitions, see, e.g., Ref.~\cite{chung2013125}).
 Here, we generalize it to the CPV case and see to what extent CPV can affect the strength of the first-order EWPT.

 For the sake of convenience, the three scalar fields are reexpressed in terms of the polar coordinates as

 where the limit of $z=0$ describes to the S$'$ phase.
 A critical temperature ($T_C$) of the first-order EWPT is defined by a temperature at which the effective potential has two degenerated minima, such as